miguelflor/FLIP/README.md

 - ⏱️ Watch loading spinners for half their study session
 - 🖱️ Click through 20+ nested menus for basic information
 - 🚫 Deal with "server unavailable" errors every other minute
-- 📱 Be completely unable to access academic resources on mobile
 - 🔙 Experience a user interface that feels like a time capsule from 1995

 FLIP exists because your academic journey should be about learning, not fighting with outdated technology.